mratsim/constantine/README.md

 A growing number of attack vectors is being collected for your viewing pleasure at https://github.com/mratsim/constantine/wiki/Constant-time-arithmetics

+### Disclaimer

+Constantine's authors do their utmost to implement a secure cryptographic library in particular against remote attack vectors like timing attacks.

+Please note that Constantine is provided as-is without guarantees.
+Use at your own risks.

+Thorough evaluation of your threat model, the security of any cryptographic library you are considering, and the secrets you put in jeopardy is strongly advised before putting data at risk.
+The author would like to remind users that the best code can only mitigate but not protect against human failures which are the weakest link and largest backdoors to secrets exploited today.

+### Security disclosure

+TODO

 ## Performance

 High-performance is a sought out property.